jevgenik/manuals/source/files/useful.rst

 * `Flowiseai <https://flowiseai.com/>`_  is an open source low-code tool for developers to build customized LLM orchestration flow & AI agents

-* `Replicate <https://replicate.com/>`_ - run and fine-tune open-source models.
-Deploy custom models at scale.
-All with one line of code.
+* `Replicate <https://replicate.com/>`_ is a platform that collects various open-source large language models (LLMs).
+Platforms allows developers to use models via APIs, making it easy to integrate their applications or projects with AI services.

 Tools and Libraries
 -------------------